• Form

 6. Documents.
 Client shall be entitled to review his or her file; however, Counsel’s work product, including any documents obtained from or created on behalf of the Potential Class, shall be the property of Counsel.
 At the termination of representation, Counsel may retain copies of any documents provided by the Client.
 Upon Client’s request, Counsel will return any original documents to Client.
 Counsel will have no responsibility for retaining any documents provided by Client for more than three years after the termination of representation.

 7. Multiple Representation.
-Client agrees that Counsel may represent one or more additional clients who also are members of the Potential Class, or who otherwise have claims that relate to or overlap with Client’s Claims (the “Additional Clients”).
+Client agrees that Counsel may represent one or more additional clients who also are members of the Potential Class, or who otherwise have claims that relate to or overlap with Client’s Claim (“Additional Clients”).

 a.
 No Present Conflict.
 In any matter in which an attorney represents multiple clients, there is always the possibility that a conflict may develop between the clients.
 Counsel is not presently aware of any such conflict.
 Client expressly consents to Counsel’s representation of Additional Clients despite the possibility of conflict.